Neuro Hunter

 Neuro Hunter is a cyberpunk-themed first-person shooter/role-playing video game developed by Media Art and published by Deep Silver.
-It was released on August 19, 2005.
+It was released on August 19, 2005 only for Microsoft Windows platform.
 The game was marketed as a mix between Deus Ex, System Shock and Gothic series of video games.

 Storyline

 The player assumes the role of Hunter, a computer expert who is hired by the Johnston Biotek corporation, referred to as the "Corporation" in the game.
 Hunter is to repair the network of a mining complex but fails and ends up in a cave world after an explosion.
 A man called Toadstool finds him and tells him where he is: In an underground world where a computer freak called Hacker has seized power.
 Left alone by the Corporation, Hunter has to find a way back to the surface all by himself.
 On his quest he meets Kathryn, a mysterious woman, who sometimes helps the player.
 Hunter faces many dangers and problems; for instance, when he is confronted by sinister figures in an underground prison colony.
-Of course we cannot give away whether he finds the suspected lift to the surface there.